Military Officer Divorce Attorney in San Diego, CA

 Photo via Flickr by Aubrey Arcangel

-Schedule a Confidential Consultation with a Military Divorce Attorney in San Diego, CA
+Schedule a Confidential Case Evaluation with a Military Divorce Attorney in San Diego, CA

-If you are a military officer and are considering filing for divorce (or if you think your spouse may be preparing to file), contact the Law Office of Renkin & Associates in San Diego, CA for a confidential military legal assistance divorce consultation.
+If you are a military officer and are considering filing for divorce (or if you think your spouse may be preparing to file), contact the Law Office of Renkin & Associates in San Diego, CA for a confidential military legal assistance divorce case evaluation.
 Richard Renkin will meet with you personally to discuss the unique circumstances of your case.
-To get started, call 619-299-7100 or request your consultation online now.
+To get started, call 619-299-7100 or request your case evaluation online now.

 Photo via Flickr by Naval Surface Warriors